Skip to content

 • 1.
 The Software Bill of Materials (SBOM)

 Don't tell me you use open source; show me exactly what libraries you are running.
-With the rise of supply chain attacks, an outdated SBOM is a ticking time bomb of security liability and IP risk.
+With the rise of supply chain attacks, an outdated SBOM is a latent risk of security liability and IP risk.
 If they can't produce this instantly, they don't know what's in their own product.

 • 2.
 Static Code Analysis Report (Unredacted)